-The General Data Protection Regulation (GDPR for short) is a new data protection regime which comes into force on 25 May 2018.
+The General Data Protection Regulation (GDPR for short) is a data protection regime, which came into force on 25 May 2018.

-The new regime, which replaces the existing Data Protection Act, will mean a number of changes in the legislation governing how businesses use and store data.
+The regime, which replaces the Data Protection Act 1998, has implemented a number of changes in the legislation governing how businesses use and store data.

-This means that it is especially important that your business takes the relevant steps to ensure that it follows best practice and has met all its obligations.
+This means that it is especially important that your business takes the relevant steps to ensure that it follows best practice and continues to meet all of its obligations.

-At Joelson we understand businesses may have questions about how the GDPR will affect them and the steps that need to be taken to ensure you are fully compliant.
+At Joelson, we understand businesses may have questions about the GDPR and the steps required to ensure you remain fully compliant.

 We can advise clients on: